bitbonsai/carnivoorexperiment.nl/blog/first-week.md

 - **I'm feeling thirsty**.
 And I admit I'm not drinking enough water.
 Will work on that on the second week.

 For now, that's it.

+PS: This image reminds me of [Depeche Mode's Music For The Masses](https://youtu.be/Ozf8Wikjt18?si=H-mkvNRUGNfZA-R-) Doesn't it?
+I love that album. ❤️